How Family Therapy Can Help Your Teen

 Fortunately, family therapy can help families explore their treatment options and understand the impact of mental health conditions at the family level.
 Teen depression and anxiety are challenging for teens to understand—and early treatment can help teenagers transition into early adulthood feeling supported, loved, and understood.

-At the same time, family therapy helps parents learn how to offer teens unconditional support.
+Family therapy also helps parents learn how to offer teens unconditional support.
 Therapy sessions can open the door for honest conversations with your teen, helping you identify unhealthy behaviors and red flags to watch out for.
 It can also help parents understand the signs of depression and other mental health symptoms, support their teen during treatment, and create a healthy family environment to promote healing.

 What therapy techniques are used in family therapy?

-Depending on your unique family situation, your family therapist might utilize techniques from other types of therapy, such as cognitive behavioral therapy (CBT), dialectical behavioral therapy skills (DBT), or interpersonal therapy.
+Depending on your unique family situation, your family therapist might utilize techniques from therapies including cognitive behavioral therapy (CBT), dialectical behavioral therapy skills (DBT), or interpersonal therapy.
 Some common techniques used during family therapy include:

 The miracle question